SAP-samples/teched2025-DT160/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called **DT160 - Extend Joule with custom skills and custom agents for SAP Cloud ERP**.

 ## Overview